 Michu deservedly grabbed a second with a driven strike inside the box, before De Guzman's stunning free-kick from distance ensured the victory.

-Valencia slumped to a 3-1 defeat at Real Betis on Sunday – their third La Liga defeat in a row – and as a result manager Miroslav Djukic dropped Joao Pereira and Juan Bernat, with defenders Antonio Barragan and Andres Guardado selected in their place.
+Valencia slumped to a 3-1 defeat at Real Betis on Sunday – its third La Liga defeat in a row – and as a result manager Miroslav Djukic dropped Joao Pereira and Juan Bernat, with defenders Antonio Barragan and Andres Guardado selected in their place.

 Swansea made a bright start to the match and received a boost in the 10th minute when Valencia defender Rami was given his marching orders.

 The lively Bony pounced on a mistake from Ever Banega and raced clear of Rami, only to be hauled down by the France international.
+The referee judged Rami to be the last defender, and so he was given his marching orders.

 Djukic was forced to shuffle his pack as a result, introducing another central defender, Ricardo Costa, in place of Federico Cartabia.